Metal 3D

 Analysis using multiprocessors

-Metal 3D.
+CYPE 3D.
 Click to enlarge

 • Parallel analysis with two processors

-• Parallel analysis with four processors
+• Parallel analysis with up to eight processors

-Metal 3D.
+CYPE 3D.
 Click to enlarge

 Results, drawings and reports